paulohenriquevn/aws-solutions-architect/README.md

 ---

-Confirma a continuidade a partir da **Questão 77**?
 ### Questão 77

-**Texto original:**
-A company needs to configure a real-time data ingestion architecture for its application.
-The company needs an API, a process that transforms data as the data is streamed, and a storage solution for the data.

-**Tradução:**
 Uma empresa precisa configurar uma arquitetura de ingestão de dados em tempo real para sua aplicação.
 A empresa precisa de uma API, um processo para transformar dados enquanto são transmitidos, e uma solução de armazenamento para os dados.

 **Resposta correta:**